 The Lion King – Scar: Your Company Matters

 The lion king’s villain, Scar, is one of Disney movies’ most critically anticipated characters.
 He literally defined the old saying of ‘all is fair in love and war’.
 He rose to power with clever strategies and used the king’s strength against him to be the king of the hill.
-Though the movie portrayed him in a completely negative light-filled shadow of jealousy, the lessons that this animated character of a lion teaches us are listed below:
+Though the movie portrayed him in a completely negative light-filled shadow of jealousy, the life lessons that this animated character of a lion teaches us are listed below:

 - Be kind; it is a strength and not a weakness.